marceljuenemann/tiebreak/README.md

 **Deployment procedure:**

 - Increase version
-- Update CHANGELOG
+- Update CHANGELOG (or create it)
-- Push to master and ensure all workflows are passing
+- Push to main and ensure all workflows are passing
+- `npm run build`
 - `npm publish`